 3. Hold your purse or “daybag” while you sleep.
 I wrap a handle around my arms and keep in in my sleeping bag, which leads me to my next point…

-4. I never go on a long trip without a sleeping bag, a sleeping bag liner, and a travel pillow.
+4. I never go on a long trip without a REI Trael Sack Sleeping bag, mummy liner , and a Therm-A-Rest travel pillow.
 Other than my contacts, it’s literally the most important thing in my bag.
 On trains it benefits me in that it keeps me covered from the blasting fans, keeps me covered from staring men, I can keep my purse close to me inside of it, and I stay a little cleaner in my shell.

 5. Stay covered up.
 The trains and buses are not the places to decide you want to express yourself or something like that.
 When traveling local buses instead of tourist ones, and lower class trains, you’re going to looked at anyways because it’s rare.
 Don’t draw more attention to yourself.